newtonproject/newchain-sdk-example/RPC_API_reference.md

 ## get_block_by_height

-Gets block number of specified block
+Gets the block number of the specified block

 **Ethereum equivalent:** eth_getBlockByNumber

 ### Parameters

-Two arguments:
+Two parameters:

 * A block-numbered integer (such as 0x1b4), or the string "earliest", "latest" or "pending".
 * The boolean type.
 If true, it returns all the complete transaction objects.
 If it is false, it only returns the hash value of the transaction object.